 Security will turn away people who wear revealing clothes or clothes with profane language or imagery.
 Hats and sunglasses may not be worn in any courtroom.
 Note that people may not chew gum or use cell phones in court.

 Private counsel is always recommended, but criminal defendants who cannot afford it are eligible for representation by the Clark County Public Defender.
-The court clerk will give defendants application forms to request a court-appointed attorney.
+The court clerk will give application forms to defendants to request a court-appointed attorney.

 There are no public defenders in personal injury cases, but litigants may contact Legal Aid of Southern Nevada for help.